modular/modular/KGEN/docs/public/programming-manual.md

 different arguments.
 This is a common feature seen in many languages, such as C++, Java, and Swift.

-When resolving a function call, Mojo tries each candidate and use the one that works (if only one works), or it picks the closest match (if it can determine a close match), or it reports that the call as ambiguous if it can't figure out which one to pick.
+When resolving a function call, Mojo tries each candidate and uses the one that works (if only one works), or it picks the closest match (if it can determine a close match), or it reports that the call is ambiguous if it can't figure out which one to pick.
 In the latter case, you can resolve the ambiguity by adding an explicit cast on the call site.
 Let's look at an example: